apache/mina-site/source/mina-project/userguide/ch1-getting-started/ch1.4-first-steps.md

 First, you have to download the latest **MINA** release from [MINA 2.0 Downloads Section](../../downloads_2_0.html) or [MINA 2.1 Downloads Section](../../downloads_2_1.html).
 Just take the latest version, unless you have very good reasons not to do so...

-Generally speaking, if you are going to use **Maven** to build your project, you won't even have to download anything, as soon as you will depend on a repository which already contains the **MINA** libraries : you just tell your **Maven** poms that you want to use the **MINA** jars you need.
+Generally speaking, if you are going to use **Maven** to build your project, you won't even have to download anything, as soon as you will depend on a repository which already contains the **MINA** libraries: you just tell your **Maven** poms that you want to use the **MINA** jars you need.

 ## What's inside

 After the download is complete, extract the content of _tar.gz_ or _zip_ file to local hard drive.
 The downloaded compressed file has following contents

-On UNIX system, type :
+On UNIX system, type:

     $ tar xzpf apache-mina-2.0.7-tar.gz

-In the _apache-mina-2.0.7_ directory, you will get :
+In the _apache-mina-2.0.7_ directory, you will get:

      |
      +- dist